Where to Stay in Puglia

 Like Otranto, the town has a good city beach - Spiaggia della Puritá - so you don’t have to go anywhere else to take a swim.
 There are no major sights in town, but walking along the city walls, strolling through the center, and popping inside any number of pretty Baroque churches is a lovely way to spend time.

 Do keep in mind that it can get very busy in the summer months and has a younger vibe than Otranto on the other side of the peninsula.
-For a brief period it had a reputation as a summer party destination for Italian, but this has since cooled off.
+For a brief period it had a reputation as a summer party destination for Italians, but this has since cooled off.
 Regardless, be aware that if you’re coming in summer and looking for peace and quiet, Gallipoli probably is not your best choice.

 Corte Palmieri is one of the only higher-end hotels located in the old town.
 Housed in an 18th-century palazzo, the vibes are stylish, beachy, and intimate.
 It’s nice. $150 USD per night.